tauseefahmad/50-2024-Research-Software-Engineer/Heuristic Method/Readme.md

 # Project
+The specific goal is to identify papers that implement deep learning neural network-based solutions in the fields of virology and epidemiology.
-Two Heuristic based approches were used to classify the papers.
+As the LLM require many hours of computation, so after trying LLM based approached, i implemented the heuristic based approch.
+Two heuristic based approches were used to classify the papers.
 One uses Bert and the second one uses Deberta.

-# Bert
-## Brief Explanation
+## Brief Explanation of Steps
 ### Filtering:
 Embedding-based filtering is used to capture semantic context beyond keyword matching.
 ### Classification:
 Heuristic-based classification identifies if the paper focuses on text mining, computer vision, or both.
 ### Method Extraction:
 Specific methods like CNN and transformers are extracted using regular expressions.

+# Bert
 ## Results Summary
 The results have been saved in filtered_and_classified_papers.csv.
 ## Statistics: